-Celia Adler’s popularity as a Yiddish actor made her a force in the Yiddish art theater movement, where she succeeded despite her lack of a powerful male protector.
-She was acclaimed for her ability to combine pathos and charm, and those who witnessed her performances especially remember her talent for comedy.
+Celia Adler’s popularity as a Yiddish actor made her a force in the Yiddish art theater movement, where she was loved for her ability to combine pathos and charm.
+In 1918, she joined Maurice Schwartz’s Yiddish Art Theater, and in 1919 she founded the Jewish Art Theater with several other actors.
+Her successful performance career lasted until her last film, Naked City, in 1948.

 In the twentieth century, Jewish women played a disproportionate role in the development of American consumer culture because of a combination of factors.
 For one, American industry became increasingly consumer-oriented, and consumer industries were comparatively open to small entrepreneurs.
 For another, Jewish immigrants and their children tended to display strong entrepreneurial tendencies.